So you want to learn the language of love? French is spoken by more than 220 million people on five continents… But really, is French hard to learn?

 - le fruit

 - le menu

 Did you recognize all of the words?
 Pretty easy I guess, but keep in mind that the pronunciation in French is quite different.

-So, if French is supposed to be an easy language to learn then why are there so many people who say that French is difficult?
+So, if it’s supposed to be easy to learn French, then why are there so many people who say that French is difficult?

 There are a few things that French learners complain about which might be tricky to learn for beginners.
 Let’s take a look at some of them.

 French Pronunciation Is Tricky